-Rep. Mike Gallagher (R-WI) today issued the following statement after the House voted on two articles of impeachment against the President.
+Rep. Mike Gallagher (R-WI) today released the following statement after the House voted on H.R.
+6201.

-Rep. Mike Gallagher (R-WI) today issued the following statement after the House passed two major appropriations bills that direct more than $1.3 trillion in spending over the course of FY2020.
+Rep. Mike Gallagher (R-WI) today released the following statement after the House passed $8.3 billion in emergency supplemental funding to help address the coronavirus outbreak.

 In The News